fujikosu/aml-keras-image-recognition/README.md

    - Trains a Keras model for image recognition based on Transfer Learning.
 See [Keras Applications](https://keras.io/applications/) for a sense of the pre-built models that are available.
    - As new models are launched or you develop/find them, it's easy to add them to this script and use them as base models for your own transfer-learned versions.
    - Models are automatically named based on the hyperparameters given, and can also have a timestamp appended.
 However, this can be overridden if needed.
-   - Data augmentation flags are supported, and include the methods supported by Keras (flipping horizontally and vertically, rotation, zooming, and shearing).
+   - Data augmentation flags are supported, and include the methods supported by Keras (flipping horizontally, vertically, rotation, zooming, and shearing).
    - You can bundle training and scoring if desired.
    - As part of the training, a Markdown file describing the model is produced.
 If you are also doing scoring, details on the performance will also be included.
 - `score_keras.py`